How to buy Citigroup (C) shares in Australia

 Learn how to easily invest in Citigroup shares.

-Citigroup Inc (C) is a leading banks-diversified business with stocks listed in the US.
-It opened the day at US$48.06 after a previous close of US$47.86.
-During the day the price has varied from a low of USD47.25 to a high of USD48.4.
-The latest price was USD47.83 (25 minute delay).
+Citigroup Inc (C) is a leading banks - diversified business with stocks listed in the US.
+It opened the day at US$48.51 after a previous close of US$48.5.
+During the day the price has varied from a low of USD48.42 to a high of USD49.17.
+The latest price was USD48.89 (25 minute delay).
 Citigroup is listed on the NYSE.
 All prices are listed in US Dollars.

 How to buy shares in Citigroup

 - Search for Citigroup.
-Find the share by name or ticker symbol: C. Research its history to confirm it's a solid investment against your financial goals.
+Find the share by name or ticker symbol: C. Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of Citigroup.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?

 - Compare share trading platforms